 One of the reasons why Windows 10 is extremely popular is due to its regular security updates.
-Windows updates are considered a regular part of any Windows life cycle.
+Windows updates are considered a normal part of any Windows life cycle.

 As a result, getting them will benefit users.
 One of the reasons why Windows 10 is extremely popular is due to its regular security updates.
 Windows updates are considered a regular part of any Windows life cycle.
 As a result, getting them will benefit users.

 Unfortunately, users may also experience Windows 10 update errors.
-The feature update to Windows 10 version 1903 error 0x80080008 has been reported by a large number of users.
-In this article, we take a deeper look at Windows Update error 0x80080008.
+Many users have reported the feature update to Windows 10 version 1903 error 0x80080008.
+In this article, we look deeper at Windows Update error 0x80080008.
 We will also check what causes this error message and what users can do to fix it for good.

 Reasons for Windows Update Error 0x80080008